atamberg/cs341-firegl/final/final.md

 }
 ```

-We compute the pixel coordinate `uv` from the position in camera-projection view to be able to extract data from the gBuffer textures:
+We compute the pixel coordinate `uv` from the camera-projection position to extract data from the gBuffer textures:

 ```glsl
 // deferred/blinn_phong.frag.glsl